-- 1. The contest is open to membership holders and open to all ages. - The contest is divided into three groups: Junior 12 & under; Intermediate 13 to 18 years; Adult over 18. - 3.
-Entry must be displayed on a poster board 56 x 71 cm (22" x 28") and should include 6 to 10 photographs and comments - 4.
-Photographs must depict one or several activities or pastimes during the timespan listed above. - 5.
+- 1. The contest is open to membership holders and open to all ages. - 2.
+The contest is divided into three groups: Junior 12 & under; Intermediate 13 to 18 years; Adult over 18. - 3.
+Entry must be displayed on a poster board 56 x 71 cm (22" x 28") and must include 6 to 10 Photographs and Comments or Description. - 4.
+Photographs should depict images of people, pets, wild life, scenery and activities that are typical of life in the country and/or life on the farm. - 5.
 To be considered in the contest, all submissions must be original, unpublished photographs taken by the exhibitor. - 6.
-All entry forms must be in the hands of the Fair Exhibit Secretary by midnight Monday July 11, 2022.
-NO new entry forms will be accepted on Friday morning.
-Entry forms are at the back of this book or you may enter online at www.springfieldagsociety.com - 7.
-Exhibits may be dropped off at the Springfield Curling Club in Dugald between 6 pm and 9 pm on Thursday July 14, 2022 and 8 am and 10:00 am on Friday July 15, 2022.
+All entry forms must be in the hands of the Fair Exhibit Secretary by midnight Monday July 10, 2023.
+NO new entry forms will be accepted on Thursday or Friday drop offs.
+Entry forms are at the back of this book or you may enter online at www. springfieldagsociety.com - 7.
+Exhibits may be dropped off at the Springfield Curling Club in Dugald between 6 pm and 9 pm on Thursday July 13, 2023 and 8 am and 10:00 am on Friday July 14, 2023.
 No exhibits will be accepted by mail. - 8.
-Photos will be judged on July 15th by a panel based on quality, creativity, originality and how well they represent the subject matter
+Photos will be judged on July 14th by a panel based on quality, appearance, creativity, originality and how well they represent the subject matter.

-As these are special contests, they will NOT be added to the points for the Sunova Silver Tray Awards or the Grand Trophy Award.
+As these are special contests, they will NOT be added to the points for the Access Silver Tray Awards or the Grand Trophy Award.